PhD: 3 years full time (6 years part-time), Masters by Research: 1 year full time (2 year part-time)

 For potential areas of study please contact the Research Degrees Tutor for the School.
 Whilst the research focus of the School is centred around the three research groups: Cognitive & Neuroscience, Forensic Psychology and the Quality of Life Group (Health & Clinical Psychology) the wide range of research interests in School means that a wider range of topic areas can be accommodated.

-purpose built Darwin Building home to the School of Psychology, contains over forty laboratories for the conducting of research:
+Indeed the purpose built Darwin Building at Preston Campus is home to the School of Psychology, and contains over forty laboratories for the conducting of research:

-The Cognitive Psychology Complex (CPC) comprises facilities for eye-tracking, decision making, reasoning, perception and attention research along with laboratories for research in a range of Forensic Psychology topics including the home of EvoFIT, UCLan’s innovative and award winning Composite construction system for eye-witness testimony research.
+The Cognitive Psychology Complex (CPC) comprises facilities for eye-tracking, decision making, reasoning, perception and attention research along with laboratories for research in a range of Forensic Psychology topics including the home of EvoFIT, UCLan’s innovative and award winning Composite construction system for eye-witness testimony research (Preston Campus only).

-The Brain Imaging Laboratory (BiL) and the Developmental Cog’ Neuro’ (DCN) lab both provide researchers with a range of techniques for the measurement and assessment of brain activity in both adults (BiL) and children (DCN).
+The Brain Imaging Laboratory (BiL) and the Developmental Cog’ Neuro’ (DCN) lab at Preston Campus both provide researchers with a range of techniques for the measurement and assessment of brain activity in both adults (BiL) and children (DCN).

-Further developmental facilities exist in the Child Observation Suite (COS), our three room complex for the observation and categorised of behaviours Whilst the newly refurbished Clinical and Health Psychology Suite (CHPS).
+Further developmental facilities exist in the Child Observation Suite (COS), our three room complex for the observation and categorised of behaviours (Preston Campus only).